Hashtag Web3 Logo

 1. Scoping

-• Client provides code, documentation, and threat model
+• Client provides code, documentation, and threat model.

-• Auditors understand what the code is supposed to do
+• Auditors understand what the code is supposed to do.

-• Determine scope (full audit, specific modules, focused review)
+• Determine scope (full audit, specific modules, focused review).

 2. Initial Review

-• Auditors read and understand code structure
+• Auditors read and understand code structure.

-• Create high-level threat model
+• Create high-level threat model.

-• Identify critical components and potential risk areas
+• Identify critical components and potential risk areas.

 3. Deep Analysis

-• Line-by-line code review
+• Line-by-line code review.

-• Static analysis tools run
+• Static analysis tools run.

-• Test edge cases and attack scenarios
+• Test edge cases and attack scenarios.

-• Review tests and validation logic
+• Review tests and validation logic.

 4. Exploitation Attempts

-• Auditors attempt to actually exploit potential vulnerabilities
+• Auditors attempt to exploit potential vulnerabilities.

-• Proof-of-concept hacks written to demonstrate issues
+• Proof-of-concept hacks written to demonstrate issues.

-• Severity ratings assigned based on exploitability and impact
+• Severity ratings assigned based on exploitability and impact.

 5. Report and Remediation

-• Detailed report issued with findings, severity levels, and recommendations
+• Detailed report issued with findings, severity levels, and recommendations.

-• Client fixes issues
+• Client fixes issues.

-• Follow-up audit to verify fixes
+• Follow-up audit to verify fixes.

 6. Final Report

-• Clean bill of health issued or remaining issues documented
+• Clean bill of health issued or remaining issues documented.

-• Typically published to signal security to users
+• Typically published to signal security to users.

 Audit Firms and Reputation

-Major audit firms:
+Major audit firms include:

-Certora: Specializes in formal verification, sophisticated approach. $100k-$300k+.
+• Certora: Specializes in formal verification with a sophisticated approach.

-Spearbit: Specialized firm with top researchers, high quality.
-Variable pricing.
+• Spearbit: Specialized firm with top researchers.

-Hacken: Blockchain security firm, competitive pricing. $20k-$100k.
+• Hacken: Blockchain security firm with competitive pricing.

 Limitations of Audits